aazard/Tiny-USB-Office-2021--Enhanced-for-XP/README.txt

 This is the perfect software package for you!
 When it comes to portable productivity, Tiny USB Office:

-Enhanced for XP, offers you the biggest bang for your buck!
+Enhanced for XP suite packages, offers you the biggest bang for your buck!

-All inside 238 megabytes, the true size of a 256mb USB/etc. drive.
-The “true” size of pack is only 237mb of space!
-Hope you find it useful.

 ***

 Application and tools short descriptions and list:

-Tiny USB Office: Enhanced for XP, features all of these programs, which are accessible with one click with the included Qsel portable program launcher software:
+Tiny USB Office: Enhanced for XP suite packages, features all of these programs, which are accessible with one click with the included Qsel portable program launcher software:

 136+ tools and applications & 34+ Games

 ***

-# Main Tool List Requires Re-write
+# Main Tool List Requires Re-write for v2.0.2+ (Getting to it, Building menu 1st)

 ***
 END